Epuos/SecondAssessmentHSC/README.md

 <img src="SS/Screenshot 2026-06-08 at 15.37.47.png" style = "width: 50%">

+When opening tabs, you will not be able to access or use the main menu unless you close the alternative tab.

 ## Refreshing
 The Leaderboard or your tasks may update from time to time.
 To see changes, click refresh every so often to see changes.

 ## Adding a Task
 Right now you have not tasks and no contributions.
-It should look something like this
+It should look something like this:

 <img src="SS/Screenshot 2026-06-08 at 15.37.12.png" style = "width: 25%">